 Gives us an overview of what is happening.
 Joshua is in his last days as the book starts.
 The people of his generation remain faithful and grateful for what God has done for them.
-He does having achieved all he was promised to.
+He dies having achieved all he was promised to.

 But they did not pull down the false idols.
 Joshua’s generation were only faithful because of a visitation by an angel and a promise before they went and claimed their lands.
 The root cause was still there, and its effect was insidious.